 If you would like to pick up the vines you are welcome to make an appointment to come to our facility for pickup.
 If you are located in California, Nevada, Arizona, or New Mexico, we use Golden State Overnight for delivery.
 Outside of those areas we use UPS 3-Day Select service.

 We are able to ship to most places in the United States.
 Some states require a bit more paperwork which we can work out with you if necessary.
-Sorry, we cannot ship vines to Oregon.
+Sorry, we cannot ship vines to Idaho, Oregon or Washington.

-The State of Oregon has very restrictive rules and regulations regarding the shipment of plant materials into their State.
+The States of Idaho, Oregon and Washington have very restrictive rules and regulations regarding the shipment of plant materials into their State.
 It is cost prohibitive to comply for recreational grape and wine production.
+For commercial orders, please visit Grey Creek.

 We currently accept all major credit cards including AMEX.